antoniogrv/ansible-skopeo-collection/README.md

 Module | Description
 ---: | :---
-`skopeo_login`   | Perform an authentication attemp against a target registry `skopeo_inspect` | Inspects a container image, returning a JSON object `skopeo_copy`    | Copies a container image from one registry to another
+`skopeo_login`   | Perform an authentication attemp against a target registry `skopeo_inspect` | Inspect a container image, returning a JSON object `skopeo_copy`    | Copy a container image from one registry to another

 # Examples